mattshma/ansible_init_host/README.md

 Ansible inital host
 ---

-After install OS, We often tune the OS and inital some files, such as relove.conf, hosts and so on.
+After installed OS, We often need tune the OS and inital some files, such as relove.conf, hosts and so on.

-This script offers these modules:
+These scripts offers these modules:

 - OS tune
 - SSH key manage
 - Redis tune
 - memcached tune
 - Hadoop/HBase settings

-and I'll add Mysql initail files and other operations later.
+- Mysql tune
+- Partition and build Linux file system

-**If your want to use the script, you should rename all files which name is `file_name.template` to `file_name` and modify them correctly.**
+**If your want to use the scripts, you should rename all files which name is `file_name.template` to `file_name` and modify them correctly.**

+Some Explainations
+---

+### common